akunna1/Hair-Salon-Nextjs-App/README.md

  - Add a passwordless employee login to the app ✅
  - Show a real-time open tickets page after login
  - Provide easy navigation & search for customers & tickets
- - Provide a logout option
+ - Provide a logout option ✅
  - Require users to login at least once per week (did that by changng SSO session inactivity timeout on Kinde to 604800 second)✅
- - Provide a way to remove employee access asap if needed ✅
+ - Provide a way to remove employee access asap if needed ✅ (Users can be deleted/ suspended in Kinde)
  - Customers have an ID, full address, phone, email & notes
  - Tickets have an ID, title, notes, created & updated dates
  - Tickets are either OPEN or COMPLETED